 The news channel was launched on September 8, 1992, from its original newsroom on Manhattan's West 42nd Street.
 A decade later, January of 2002, the station moved to its present location in the historic Chelsea Market building.

-With an integrated, all-digital production system and more than 1,000 hours of computer-based video storage, the facility represents one of the most advanced newsgathering operations in the world.
+With an integrated, all-digital production system, the facility represents one of the most advanced newsgathering operations in the world.

 NY1 expanded into New York City's Latino community by launching the city's first 24-hour Spanish-language news channel, NY1 Noticias in June 2003.
 The channel is available in New York City on Time Warner Cable channel 95 and 831, and on Cablevision channel 194 in Brooklyn and the Bronx.